 Xopenex (levalbuterol) is a short-acting bronchodilator that relaxes airway muscles to increase air flow to the lungs.
 Xopenex was developed by Sunovion Pharmaceuticals and is approved by the U.S. Food and Drug Administration (FDA) to treat or prevent bronchospasms in adults and children 4 and older who have obstructive airway conditions, such as asthma and cystic fibrosis (CF).

-How levalbuterol works
+How Xopenex works

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.